alermol/BI-2020-21-Simulations/README.md

 For hybridization outcomes simulation Monte-Carlo approach is used.

+On each iteration set of probe fragments of different length is picked and a fraction of complementary bases between fragment and target is caclulated.
+If at least one fragment from set have equal or greater value (fraction) threshold than iteration is successful.

 ## Requirements

 Script writed on Python3, list of all required Python packages in